Maxim-Mazurok/google-api-typings-generator/gapi.client.analyticsadmin-v1alpha/readme.md

 Returns child Properties under the specified parent Account.
 Only "GA4" properties will be returned.
 Properties will be excluded if the caller does not have access.
 Soft-deleted (ie: "trashed") properties are excluded by default.
 Returns an empty list if no relevant properties are found.
 */
 await gapi.client.analyticsadmin.properties.list({  });

 /*
+Lists the connected site tags for a Universal Analytics property.
+Note: this has no effect on GA4 property.
+*/
+await gapi.client.analyticsadmin.properties.listConnectedSiteTags({  });

+/*
 Updates a property.